akdhandy/A-star-implementation-on-TurtleBot-using-ROS/README.md

 	math
 	heapq
 	numpy
+TO RUN:Navigate to the codes folder in the submission folder proj3p2_28_python and run python3 Astar_rigid.py

 DESCRIPTION - The python program  to perform A* algorithm for a rigid robot based on user's input.
 The algorithms are run in an obstacle filled environment composed of a rectangle, circle, ellipse,rhombus and a polygon.
 The algorithm finds the shortest path to goal node from the start node(both user provided) and displays the explored nodes and the path.